Oxycodone Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

-The overall cost of drug and alcohol rehab programs will vary depending on the type of program, the location, the services offered, and various other factors.
+The overall cost of an oxycodone rehab program will vary depending on the type of treatment program offered, the location, the services offered, and various other factors.
 Clients typically have several different payment options, which may include utilizing their medical insurance benefits, EAP benefits, taking out a private loan, or making out-of-pocket payments.

-Genuine and lasting recovery from oxycodone addiction is something that will take time, continued effort, and a strong support system.
-For this reason, many people recovery from opioid addiction continue their treatment with a sober living program and/or aftercare program upon completion of rehab.
+A genuine and lasting recovery from oxycodone addiction is something that will take time, continued effort, and a strong support system.
+For this reason, many people who recover from opioid addiction continue their treatment with a sober living program and/or aftercare program upon completing oxycodone rehab.

 Sober Living Programs